ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Group identifier: the identifier of the group keying material used in a group.
 Unlike group name and GROUPNAME, this identifier changes over time, when the group keying material is updated.

-* Node name: The identifier of a node, as a text string encoded as UTF-8 {{RFC3629}}.
+* Node name: The identifier of a node, as a text string encoded as UTF-8 {{RFC3629}} and consistent with the semantics of URI path segments (see {{Section 3.3 of RFC3986}}).
 Once established, it is invariant.
 It is used in the interactions between Client and RS, as well as to identify a member of a group.
 Within the same group, a node name is always unique among the node names of all the current members of that group.

 * NODENAME: The text string used in URIs to identify a member of a group.
 Once established, it is invariant.
 Its value coincides with the node name of the associated group member.